DevExpress/devextreme-demos/JSDemos/Demos/DateBox/Formatting/description.md

 - **Format with literal characters**
 The **displayFormat** property can contain literal characters combined with **LDML** characters.
 Wrap the literal characters in quotation marks.

+Note that the **DateBox** supports input masks.
+Use them to ensure that the input value format is consistent with **displayFormat**.
+To enable this behavior, set the [useMaskBehavior](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#useMaskBehavior) value to *"true"*.

 To get more information about value formatting, refer to the [Value Formatting](/Documentation/Guide/Common/Value_Formatting/) article.